bibekanandadatta/bibekanandadatta.github.io/_posts/2021-01-04-relearning-mathematics.md

 layout: post
 title: Relearning mathematics
 date: 2021-01-04 11:59:00-0400
-description: A collection of learning resources for mathematics
+description: A collection of learning resources for applied mathematics that is useful in engineering
 tags: books courses lecture mathematics
 categories: resources
 giscus_comments: false